HFC Emission Reduction Measures for Mobile Air Conditioning - Regulation for Small Containers of Automotive Refrigerant

 This regulation applies to the sale, use, and disposal of small containers of automotive refrigerant with a GWP greater than 150.
 The regulation achieves emission reductions through implementation of four requirements: 1) use of a self-sealing valve on the container, 2) improved labeling instructions, 3) a deposit and recycling program for small containers, and 4) an education program that emphasizes best practices for vehicle recharging.
 This regulation went into effect on January 1, 2010 with a one-year sell-through period for containers manufactured before January 1, 2010.
 The target recycle rate is initially set at 90%, and rises to 95% beginning January 1, 2012.

-ATTENTION CALIFORNIA RETAILERS OF SMALL CONTAINERS OF AUTOMOTIVE REFRIGERANT!
+ATTENTION CALIFORNIA RETAILERS AND DISTRIBUTORS OF SMALL CONTAINERS OF AUTOMOTIVE REFRIGERANT!

 Annual Reporting Forms (PDF - 1,721KB)